aeturrell/home/_posts/2018-05-05-running-many-regressions-alongside-pandas.md

 By the way, the statsmodels summary object which is returned here has an .as_latex() method - useful if you want to dump results straight into papers.

 Do you have a better way to quickly run many different kinds of OLS regressions from a pandas dataframe?
 Get in touch!

+*NB: I had to remove the doc strings in the above code because they slowed down the page a lot.*